Cannondale Fat CAAD 2 2019 Review

-The Fat CAAD 2 is one of just 2 models of fat bikes offered by Cannondale.
+The Fat CAAD 2 is one of just two models of fat bikes offered by Cannondale.
 As their entry-level model, it is reasonably priced and has a component specification that is quite similar to several of the other bikes in this review.
-We tested the Fat CAAD 2 over the course of a couple months on groomed and packed snow trails as well as dirt singletrack.
+We tested the Fat CAAD 2 for a couple of months on groomed and packed snow trails as well as dirt singletrack.
 Testers found its overall performance to be decent, but it couldn't quite match the competition due mostly to its more awkward feeling old school geometry.
-Read on to find out how it compares to the competition.

-The Fat CAAD 2 is one of four fully rigid fat bikes in this test, so it came as no surprise that it preferred to be ridden on smooth snow or dirt trails.
+The Fat CAAD 2 is one of several rigid fat bikes in this test, so it came as no surprise that it preferred to be ridden on smooth snow or dirt trails.
 Thanks to this bike's long chainstays, 463mm, and moderately long wheelbase of 1175mm, it is best suited to carrying speed on smooth and flowy terrain where it feels stable and planted.
-The long chainstays have the unfortunate side effect of making it tougher to get the front end of the bike off the ground and made it feel much less lively and playful than other bikes in our test like the Kona Wozo or the Rocky Mountain Suzi-Q. The 69.3-degree head tube angle is pretty close to all the other models in the test, but the lower height of the front end makes it feel steeper than that and consequently a bit less confidence inspiring on steeper sections of descending.
-The 26" wheels work just fine most of the time, but testers preferred the larger 27.5" wheels on all of the other models because they roll over obstacles better and tend to smooth out the trail a little bit more.
+The long chainstays have the unfortunate side effect of making it tougher to get the front end of the bike off the ground and made it feel much less lively and playful than other bikes in our test.
+The 69.3-degree head tube angle is pretty close to all the other models in the test, but the lower height of the front end makes it feel steeper than that and consequently a bit less confidence-inspiring on steeper sections of descending.

-In general, the uphill performance of the Fat CAAD 2 is fine, but due to the weight, at 32 lbs it's one of the heaviest in the test, and more awkward feeling geometry of this bike it isn't quite as comfortable as the competition.
+In general, the uphill performance of the Fat CAAD 2 is fine, but due to the more awkward feeling geometry of this bike it isn't quite as comfortable as the competition.
 This is largely due to the low front end which makes the rider break more at the waist into a more aggressive feeling position.
 At 457mm, the reach isn't incredibly long or anything, it's more that you have to reach down a little bit more that feels awkward.
 Beyond this less comfortable rider position, the bike climbs reasonably well.
-There is adequate range provided by the 1 x 11-speed drivetrain and the 4.0" Maxxis Minion FBF and FBR tires offer a good level of floatation and plenty of traction on most surfaces.
+There is adequate range provided by the 1 x 11-speed drivetrain and the 4.0" Maxxis Minion FBF, and FBR tires offer a good level of floatation and plenty of traction on most surfaces.
 The bike's long, 463mm, chainstays also help to keep the front end planted even when the going gets steep.
-Overall, the climbing performance of the Fat CAAD 2 is one of its best attributes, testers just preferred the comfort of the other bikes in this test more.
+Overall, the climbing performance of the Fat CAAD 2 is one of its best attributes; testers just preferred the comfort of the other bikes in this test more.

 Cannondale's Fat CAAD 2 has a modest component specification that is pretty nice considering the asking price of this bike.
 It's built around Cannondale's Fat CAAD Smartform C1 Alloy frame with their Fatty Rigid alloy fork up front.
 Axle spacing is somewhat standard for modern fat bikes with a 15 x 150mm front and 12 x 197mm rear thru axles.
 This frame has relatively standard water bottle mounts within the front triangle, but virtually no other accessory mounting options otherwise.

-When it comes to wheels and tires we might sound a bit like a broken record because all of the fat bikes we tested have some sort of SUNringle Mulefut wheels.
+When it comes to wheels and tires, we might sound a bit like a broken record because all of the fat bikes we tested have some sort of SUNringle Mulefut wheels.
 The Fat CAAD 2 has 26" SUNringle Mulefut 80 SL rims laced to SUNringle SRC hubs.
 Maxxis Minion FBF and FBR 4.0" EXO tires are mounted up and provide plenty of air volume and excellent traction.
-While the 26" x 4.0" tires on the Fat CAAD work just fine, testers found they prefer the 27.5" wheels and tires found on the rest of our test models.

 Other Versions and Accessories

-Cannondale makes 2 models of Fat CAAD including the Fat CAAD 2 reviewed above.
-The Fat Caad 1 ($3,360) is their top of the line model that comes with their Fat CAAD alloy frame and a Lefty OLAF 100mm suspension fork.
+Cannondale makes two models of Fat CAAD including the Fat CAAD 2 reviewed above.
+The Fat CAAD 1 ($3,360) is their top of the line model that comes with their Fat CAAD alloy frame and a Lefty OLAF 100mm suspension fork.
 It comes equipped with a SRAM GX Eagle 12-speed drivetrain, SRAM Guide R brakes, and a Tranz-X 120mm dropper seat post.

 — Jeremy Benson, Pat Donahue